in28minutes/java-cheat-sheet/README.md

 ```
 Output shows the matching strings 12, 12.
 Also, shown in the output is the starting index of each match.
 First 12 is present starting at index 0.
 The next 12 in the string starts at index 7.
 #### Creating Regular Expressions for Java
-LetÕs test regular expressions by using the method we created earlier: regex().
+Let's test regular expressions by using the method we created earlier: regex().
 #### Simple Regular Expressions
 Search for 12 in the string
 ```